Your Global Team Isn't Broken. It's Speaking Two Different Languages.

 ‘High context cultures’ (think Japan, China, Korea, many Southeast Asian and Middle Eastern cultures) put the meaning in the context around the words.
 Tone, timing, relationship, hierarchy, body language, and what isn’t said all carry as much meaning as what is said.
 Silence can mean respect or disagreement or contemplation or deference, and feedback tends to be indirect because relationships and trust carry more weight than formal agreements.

-Here’s one that comes up all the time.
+A common pattern.
 A product team has members in San Francisco and Osaka.
 The San Francisco team presents a new feature roadmap in a group call.
 They ask for feedback.
 The Osaka team says it looks good and asks a few clarifying questions.
 The San Francisco team moves forward.

 Three weeks later, the Osaka team surfaces major concerns through their manager, who raises them with the product lead in a private conversation.
 The San Francisco team is frustrated.
 “Why didn’t they say something in the meeting?”